 Event catalog

 Different business applications view and track customer and entity interactions in different ways.
 Each application can observe different interactions and record data for different attributes for each interaction.
-Because Exchange provides a way to view customer actions across multiple applications, it establishes a standard framework for describing typical business interactions.
+Because {user.ex-short} provides a way to view customer actions across multiple applications, it establishes a standard framework for describing typical business interactions.
 This framework is described in the Acoustic Exchange event catalog.

 The event catalog lists various identifier and descriptive attributes that event publishers can use to describe an event.
 As an event publisher, you can provide values for all of the standard event attributes, or for only few of them.
 However, some attributes are required of all events.